 Sea turtles spend all their lives in the water and only come ashore to lay their eggs and rarely to sun themselves.
 That means that most male sea turtles never set foot on land after they hatch!

 Though they don’t read calendars or horoscopes, you will find sea turtles mating and nesting on St Croix mainly during the summer months.
-Nesting season and primary location varies by species:
+Nesting season and primary location vary by species:

 - Leatherback Sea Turtles (Dermochelys coriacea)